Meaning of foreclosure

 However, loan aggregators help you with the best repayment options for a good 5 years.
-Explore Buddy Loan in order to reap more benefit for a two-wheeler loan.
+Explore Buddy Loan App in order to reap more benefit for a two-wheeler loan.

-The process to foreclose two-wheeler loan
+The process for two-wheeler loan foreclosure

 - The borrower must request the financial institution for a foreclosure of the loan.

 - Once the lender agrees to foreclose the loan, the borrower must carry his/her Identity proof, Cheque /DD for the loan amount to be foreclosed, and the loan account number.

 - The borrower should request for all the documents relating to the two-wheeler that was given to the financial institution while the loan was granted.

 - The borrower should pay the entire pending amount that needs to be paid to the lending institution, and then ask from a No Objection Certificate (NOC) from the lender.